 ii) Derives the PTK.

-<make this into “iii)”> If they do match bitwise, the Authenticator cConstructs and sends message 3 to the Supplicant.
+<make this into “iii)”> If they do match bitwise, the Authenticator cConstructs (as described in 12.7.6.4) and sends message 3 to the Supplicant.

 <make this into “iv)”> If management frame protection is being negotiated, the AP initializes the SA Query Transaction Identifier to an implementation-specific non-negative integer value, valid for the current pairwise security association.